Jyotie/phone_directory_app/README.md

 Please note, this is very imp command to run this app successfully as it downloads all npm modules required to run the code

-2> Download and Extract the zip file to your folder and overwrite private and src folder and other files in downloaded zip
+2> Download this repository and Extract the zip file to your folder and overwrite private and src folder and other files in downloaded zip

 3> Go to Command Prompt